Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 A jagged spire of stone bursts from the earth in a spray of debris in a height 6 *(9m)*,a radius 1 *(1.5m)* sphere Column you can see within range.
 Each creature in the area is pushed to the nearest unoccupied space and must make a DEX Saving Throw.
 On a Failure, a creature takes 8d6 Slashing damage.
 On a Failure by 5 or More, the target is additionally launched up to 6 *(9m)* into the air.
-At Higher Levels.
-The damage increases by 1d6 for every slot level above 4.
+**Using a Higher-Level Spell Slot.** The damage increases by 1d6 for every slot level above 4.
 - **Classes**: Druid, Ranger
 *(Source: CS)*